A member of the Buckthorn family, the genus Ziziphus has about 40 species composed of spiny

 extensively in Asia, and has over 800 cultivars.

 Form: Tree.
 Cultivars vary from tall and narrow to wide and rounded.

 Lifespan: Productivity exceeds 50 years.
 One specimen in China

-is claimed to be over one thousand years old and still producing.
+is claimed to be centuries old and still producing.

-cross-pollination from a second tree, but often without seeds or with non-viable seeds.
+cross-pollination from another cultivar, but often without seeds or with non-viable seeds.

-Ants and wind, rather than bees, seem to provide most of the
+Ants and wind, rather than bees, seem to provide most of the pollination assistance.

-Some trees require a second cultivar nearby, especially to produce viable seeds,
+Most cultivars require a second plant nearby, especially to produce viable seeds, including a few

 productive at three years.